Diving at Tabarca Island

 Pecio 30

 Tabarca Island is a tourist attraction that welcomes more than 8000 people a day in the summer months.
 But luckily for diving, we have a limit of a maximum 10 divers in some spots and in others, 7 divers.
+This ensures that visitors can enjoy the island’s natural beauty while minimizing the impact of human presence.

-PRICE: 80€ for two dives per person + 20€ (Equipment Rental)
+PRICE: 90€ for two dives per person + 20€ (equipment rental)

 Make your reservation by leaving 40€ deposit:

-Get to know the best Mediterranean island
+The best Mediterranean island

 Where is it?